Azure/terraform-azurerm-avm-ptn-vnetgateway/README.md

 ### <a name="input_subnet_address_prefix"></a> [subnet\_address\_prefix](#input\_subnet\_address\_prefix)

 Description: The address prefix for the gateway subnet.
-Either subnet\_id or subnet\_address\_prefix must be specified.
+Required if `subnet_creation_enabled = true`.

 Type: `string`